tencent cloud

 pay-mirror-policy

-Policy name, used to identify and reference the policy.
+Policy name, which is used to identify and reference the policy.

 Pattern